2024 Solar Incentives Guide for Palatine, IL - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-To fully understand how the new Clean Energy Credit will apply to you, speak with your local Palatine solar installers.
+The easiest way to fully understand how the new Clean Energy Credit applies to you is to get in touch with your local Palatine solar panel installers.

 State & Local Solar Incentives